Aeroluna/LunaCoopMod/README.md

 The Dark Archon skin has been used by Tal'darim (Both as Warchest skins and as a skin in NCO), so instead, the Dark Archon is given a unique Nerazim themed skin.
 As a cool added bonus, using two Signifiers will create a female Dark Archon instead.

+- Changed Black Hole to original red model.

+Contradicting the previous change, Black Hole has been changed to red to keep it visually distinct from Vortex.

 - Added Revelation to Oracle.
 - Buffed Revelation to additionally suppress detection.